canidlogic/lilac/doc/LoadScript.md

 4. Value of metavariable
 5. Closing meta symbol `;`

 The name of the metavariable must be a Shastina metacommand token that matches a known Lilac metavariable name.
 The value of the metavariable must either be a Shastina metacommand token or a double-quoted Shastina metacommand string.
-Integer metavariables have a token value that must be a signed integer, while string metavariables must have a double-quoted string value.
+Integer metavariables have a token value that must be a signed integer in 32-bit range, while string metavariables must have a double-quoted string value.

 String metavariables support two escape codes.  `\\` is the escape code for a literal backslash, while `\"` is the escape code for a double quote.